apache/nuttx/configs/README.txt

   See www.microchip.com for further information.

+configs/pnev5180b
+  NXP Semiconductors' PN5180 NFC Frontend Development Kit.
+This board is based on the NXP LPC1769 MCU.

 configs/qemu-i486
   Port of NuttX to QEMU in i486 mode.
 This port will also run on real i486 hardwared (Google the Bifferboard).